byrnedo/lurch/README.md

  </p>

-Openresty proxy which reads a data source and generates a new conf for each service
+Openresty proxy which reads a data source and generates a new conf for each service.

+Docker image available on [docker hub](https://hub.docker.com/r/byrnedo/lurch).

 One file is read.